adityaagg7/facedetection-opencv/README.md

 # facedetection-opencv
 ## About

 Face Detection using Viola-Jones algorithm  to identify Haar-like features in a frame, taken from the webcam of the device.
+Here, the following features are being detected :
+- Face
+- Eyes

 ## Packages Used